What to expect

 Trogir - Hvar

 Arrive in the picturesque port of Trogir – the capital of Dalmatia.
-Check in from 2pm before setting sail for Stari Grad on Hvar Island.
+Check in from 2pm before setting sail for Stari Grad on Hvar Island at 3pm.
 Stari Grad is the second largest settlement on Hvar and is well known for its important harbour.
 Stay overnight in Stari Grad.

 Day 2 (Sun):